shadownet-irc/Website/site/blog/1-beginning.md

 minecraft server admin's interest faded, but the IRC network stood strong.

-After some upgrades to the IRC daemon, the ShadowNET you know was formed through the alliance of Caerdywn and Xe.
+After some upgrades to the IRC daemon, the ShadowNET you know was formed through the alliance of Caerdwyn and Xe.